hfinkel/lfort/docs/LanguageExtensions.rst

 Target-Specific Extensions
 ==========================

-Clang supports some language features conditionally on some targets.
+LFort supports some language features conditionally on some targets.

 X86/X86-64 Language Extensions
 ------------------------------